 NOTE: all earrings measurements exclude the earring wires.

 Three pairs of earrings by Bernadette Eustace.
 The squash blossoms at far left are 1.5 inches long and $80.
 The second pair of squash blossom earrings are 1.25 inches long and $60.
-The last pair in the row with the “journey” design are 3/4 of an inch long and $60.
-(All in Santa Fe)
+The third pair in the row with the “journey” design are 3/4 of an inch long and $66.
+(FIRST three pairs in Santa Fe).

 By chance the natural turquoise in a black matrix resemble busts.
 We’re convinced that the one at the right is Ben Franklin…you decide who the other is, LOL.
 1 by 1 inch and $225.
-(SANTA FE).
-Something new from Rick Manuel (Tohono O’odham): Plain silver saguaro earrings, 1.5 inches and $160.
-(TUCSON).
-A beautiful pair of stamped Navajo post earrings by Edith Kee.
-Just over 2 inches long and $160.
-(SANTA FE) Chemamagi and totoni - Horned Lizard and Ant earrings by Tonono O’odham artist Rick Manuel.
-1 inch long. $250.
-(TUCSON and SANTA FE)
+(SANTA FE).\ Another pair of saguaro earrings by Tonono O’odham artist Rick Manuel.
+These are done in his signature overlay style.
+1 inch long and $225.
+(TUCSON) On the right are some long dangles by Delbert Humphrey, 3.5 inches long and $66.
+(TUCSON)

 This pair of channel inlay earrings were made by husband & wife team, Charleston and Michelle Willie. inlaid with spiny oyster shell, turquoise and lapis.
 1.25 inches long and $100.
 Tim Herrera of Cochiti made this vintage style pair of dangle earrings, 2 inches long and $145.
 The third pair in the row are by Melanie Booqua from Zuni.
-3/4 inches long and $48.
-The dragonfly post dangles are by Leagus Ahiyite, just over 1.5 inches long and $65.
+3/4 inches long and SOLD.
 (ALL IN SANTA FE)

 We still get asked if we carry any earrings for non-pierced ears and the answer is: YES! - we still do!